Integralist/integralist.co.uk/content/posts/go-interfaces.md

 Imagine if the go standard library just updated the `ResponseWriter` with the new method?
 Lots and lots of existing HTTP server code would break as the concrete implementation that was passed through would not support that implementation.

-In fact this is exatly what the go standard library authors have done with the [`Flusher`](https://golang.org/pkg/net/http/#Flusher) and [`Hijacker`](https://golang.org/pkg/net/http/#Hijacker) interfaces.
+In fact this is exactly what the go standard library authors have done with the [`Flusher`](https://golang.org/pkg/net/http/#Flusher) and [`Hijacker`](https://golang.org/pkg/net/http/#Hijacker) interfaces.
 The following code demonstrates the use of a type assertion to access the additional behaviour defined by those interfaces:

 ```
 func(w http.ResponseWriter, r *http.Request) {